EPIC US ROAD TRIP DAYS 16 & 17THE ROCKIES - COLORADO

 Epic US Road Trip 2016 – The Rockies

 Colorado is notable for its diverse geography, everything from vast prairie grasslands to majestic mountains.
 There’s even arid plains and deserts with deep canyons, sandstone rock formations and huge sand dunes, including the tallest dunes in North America.
 But that’s southern & southwestern Colorado.
 These plains eventually give way to the southern region of the Rockies, the chief mountain range of western North America that extends from Canada’s British Columbia to northern New Mexico while forming the Great Divide of the continent in the process.
-Synonymous with Colorado, these rugged & majestic mountains are blanketed by alpine vegetation & crisscrossed by out-of-the-way drives over high-altitude passes connecting archetypical Wild West mountain towns with well-preserved Victorian downtowns.
-That is what Colorado was always going to be about for me, and by and large it lived up to its Rocky Mountain stereotypes: we drove the highest continuously paved road in the country; we overnighted in the highest incorporated city in the country; and we crossed the highest paved Pass over the Continental Divide of North America.
+Synonymous with Colorado, these rugged & majestic mountains are blanketed by alpine vegetation & crisscrossed by out-of-the-way drives over high-altitude passes connecting archetypical Wild West mountain towns boasting well-preserved Victorian downtowns.
+That is what Colorado was always going to be about for me and by and large it lived up to its lofty Rocky Mountain stereotypes: we drove the highest continuously paved road in the country; we overnighted in the highest incorporated city in the country; and we crossed the highest paved Pass over the Continental Divide of North America.
 It was two days of high Rocky Mountain highs.

 State Nickname – The Centennial State.
 State Motto – Nil Sine Numine (Nothing Without Providence).
 Admitted To The Union – August 1876 (38th state).
 Population – 5.5 million (22nd most populous state).
 Area – 104,000 sq miles (8th largest state).
 Capital – Denver.
 National Parks – 4 (Rocky Mountain, Black Canyon of the Gunnison, Great Sand Dunes, & Mesa Verde).
 National Scenic Byways/All-American Roads – 9/2.
 Famous For – Rocky Mountain highs; plush ski resorts; hot springs; altitude; Rocky Mountain Oysters (fried bull’s testicles); college party towns; Samsonite luggage.
 State Highlights – Alpine vistas & clean mountain air.
 Colorado Titbits – One of only three states, the others being Wyoming & Utah, whose borders are defined solely by lines of latitude and longitude; the state boasts 52 fourteeners, mountains over 14,000 feet (4,267 metres), & the 30 highest major summits of the Rocky Mountains of North America all lie in Colorado; Colorado is the only US state that lies entirely above 1,000 meters in elevation; The crest of the Rockies, and thus Colorado, straddles the Continental Divide of the Americas, the principal and largely mountainous hydrological divide of the Americas; Colorado is the least populous state with a franchise in each of the major professional sports leagues; In 2014, Colorado became the first US state to legalise the recreational use of marijuana; it’s the skinniest state, boasting the lowest rates of obesity in the country.
 It must be all that clean mountain air promoting active, healthy lifestyles.